-The course contains many real-life case studies.
 We examine rice terraces in Thailand, marine protection in the Philippines and conservation in Hokkaido, Japan.
-Government policies in China and Russia deter or encourage couples to have children.
-Supermarket suppliers in the Netherlands throw out edible food because it looks ugly.
-We look at the merits and drawbacks of using fertiliser on fields in Canada and the problems of water abstraction in Israel.
+We look at how the government of Russia encourages families to have children.
+We consider the merits and costs of supermarket suppliers discarding fruit because it looks ugly.
+We look at the benefits and drawbacks of using fertiliser on fields in Canada and the problems of water abstraction in Israel.
 The Fukushima disaster forced Japanese politicians to swerve away from nuclear power.
-But if we are to limit global warming, Japan may need to steer back.
+But if we are to limit global warming, Japan needs to fire up its reactors once again.